sergiordlr/non-admin-automation-poc/README.md

 ## Warning

-If you are using 3.x clusters in you CAM deployment, make sure to configure "allowall" identity provider in them.
-If you are using any other type of identity provider the  automation will not be able to create the user.
+If you are using 3.x clusters in your CAM deployment, make sure to configure "allowall" identity provider in them.
+If you are using any other type of identity provider the  automation will not be able to create the users.

-I you don't want to use "allowall" identity provider, then create the user in those 3.x clusters before running the automation.
+If you don't want to use "allowall" identity provider, then create the user in those 3.x clusters before running the automation.

 In 4.x clusters the automation can create the users with no problem.

+## Before Automation

+To run this automation you need before to:

+1. Install non-admin konveyor banch in target cluster, with controller: true
+2. Install non-admin konveyor branch in source cluster
+3. Add source cluster to target cluster's CAM installation
+4. Add a replication repository to CAM

+Once those steps are done, we can continue with the automation.

 ## Automation